miguelsan/rfcs/proposed/0000-public-events.md

 ## Consequences
 [consequences]: #consequences

+There is no control about who creates events when and where.
+The ability to edit an event is not restricted i.e. any other user could move the events created by other users in time and space.

 > This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.